- Solicitors For Business

 - News & Events

 Girl suffered catastrophic brain damage & requires 24-hr care after hospital failures

 Lawyers acting for a four-year-old girl who suffered catastrophic brain damage as a newborn while under a hospital’s care say a catalogue of basic errors by staff have devastated her life.

-Despite Sally being in a hospital unit staffed by doctors and nurses specialising in care for newborns, an investigation by specialist solicitors at law firm JMW has revealed that vital checks were not done and jaundice that Sally developed was allowed to spiral out of control until her brain was permanently damaged.
+Despite her being in a hospital unit staffed by doctors and nurses specialising in care for newborns, an investigation by specialist solicitors at law firm JMW has revealed that vital checks were not done and jaundice was allowed to spiral out of control until her brain was permanently damaged.

-Court proceedings have now been issued by JMW Solicitors against Royal Berkshire NHS Foundation Trust on behalf of Sally and her family as the trust has refused to accept its care was negligent despite strong evidence to the contrary from leading independent medical experts.
+Court proceedings have now been issued by JMW Solicitors against Royal Berkshire NHS Foundation Trust on behalf of the girl and her family as the trust has refused to accept its care was negligent despite strong evidence to the contrary from leading independent medical experts.

-Angharad Hughes, a brain injury specialist at JMW Solicitors, who is representing Sally and her parents Chris and Evelyne Okumu in their legal battle against Royal Berkshire NHS Foundation Trust, commented:
+Angharad Hughes, a brain injury specialist at JMW Solicitors, who is representing the girl in her legal battle against Royal Berkshire NHS Foundation Trust, commented:

-“This case comes down to a lack of basic checks of Sally’s blood bilirubin levels, the substance that causes jaundice and can affect the brain, which in a specialist hospital setting is completely unacceptable.
-A further extremely concerning issue is that JMW has another kernicterus brain damage case against this trust relating to newborn jaundice failures two years before Sally’s case.
+“This case comes down to a lack of basic checks of blood bilirubin levels, the substance that causes jaundice and can affect the brain, which in a specialist hospital setting is completely unacceptable.

 For more information, please contact: